-Google is the biggest search engines, and billions of people use it every day.
+Google is the biggest search engine, and billions of people use it every day.
 Users know just how efficient Google is and rarely look beyond the first page for answers unless there are looking for something particular.
 This means you need to ensure your website ranks high enough to appear on the first page.
 Results on the second or third page are nearly invisible and don’t get much traffic.

 Many people think that getting on the first page is a matter of luck and there’s too much competition for a handful of spaces available.
 Here are some tips that can help you dominate the first page: